Often hailing from ethnic minorities, the majority of workers on the country's 167 tea estates live in extreme poverty

 A tea worker plucks leaves at a tea estate in Srimangal in northeast Bangladesh.
 The daily wage of tea workers is the lowest in the world.
 (Photo: Stephan Uttom/UCA News)

-Ironically, poor tea workers, who live in dilapidated shacks, are an absolute mismatch for the beautiful, leafy and lush green tea plants.
+The poor tea workers, who live in dilapidated shacks, are an absolute mismatch for the beautiful, leafy and lush green tea plants.

 The story of Moni Biswas, a 35-year-old mother of three and a tea leaf picker on the estate, speaks volumes about the miseries of such workers.

-The fifth generation of tea workers from her family, Moni earns 120 taka (US$1.40) for a full day’s work that requires her to pluck 23 kilograms of tea leaves under the scorching sun in the rugged, hilly terrain.
+The fifth generation of tea workers from her family, Moni said she earns 120 taka (US$1.40) for a full day’s work that requires her to pluck 23 kilograms of tea leaves under the scorching sun in the rugged, hilly terrain.

 Her husband is not a permanent worker, so he earns much less daily when work such as pruning tea plants, irrigation and spraying insecticide is available.